CodeScop/Oge-Mai-Field-Guide/hunts01.md

 - HuntS1 Time of Reflection - maintain 4-day Streak, get 10 Hunter Tokens
 - HuntS1 The Hunt Begins - finish A Clue to the Past, get 5-day streak, write 5K words for Wardrobe Scarred Eye
   - HuntS1 A Battle of Wills - defeat 1 Velts for 10 Hunter Tokens
+    - further Velts quests that I track in each of the different seasons because that's when they were released; you'll need to be pretty darn deep into Oge-Mai to finish all of them, but not deep into the Hunt
   - HuntS1 Deeper Forest Hunting - finish Elder Library Assistants, get 7-day streak, write 10K words for Wardrobe Full Body Scars
     - HuntS1 A Past Not Forgotten - finish Elder Library's Security, get Wardrobe Pauldrons
       - HuntS1 Curator's Family - defeat 1 each Burocat, Sassi, Clawadin, and Alnu, get 25 Hunter Tokens